I did laundry today.

 We’re a Norwex family… a home-based business family … a “FAMILY BUSINESS” NORWEX FAMILY.

 That means a lot.
 It means that this work-at-home Norwex ‘thing’ is truly a FAMILY BUSINESS.
 I may be the actual Norwex consultant and leader in our home, but there isn’t a member of my family who doesn’t help with the business.
-My boys do things like label catalogs, organize party supplies, pack and unpack product for events, load and unload my car, and my teenager even sometimes helps me at craft shows and other events.
+My boys do things like label catalogs, organize party supplies, pack and unpack product for events, load and unload my car, and my older teenager even sometimes helps me at craft shows and other events.
 Last week, my younger son attended my team meeting to live stream the training on Facebook for team members who couldn’t attend in person.
 He could hardly contain himself when the discussion turned to products; he kept wanting to interject his opinion. 🙂

 My personal “core values” are faith, family, integrity, security, meaningful work, and helping others.
 Those core values are things I work every day to instill in my sons.
 Our lives revolve around those values.
 Those core values are evident every day in our home and in our Norwex business.